zbtolon/customer-portal/cpsetupfedid.md

 2. Assign permissions in {{site.data.keyword.BluSoftlayer}} infrastructure.
 3. Create users in the identity provider.

-The **Email**, or **User Name**, field within the individual user profile is used for the Security Assertion Markup Language&trade;  (SAML&trade;) 2.0 token, which maps users between the identity provider and {{site.data.keyword.BluSoftlayer}} infrastructure.
+The **Email** or **User Name** field within the individual user profile is used for the Security Assertion Markup Language&trade; (SAML&trade;) 2.0 token.
+The token maps users between the identity provider and {{site.data.keyword.BluSoftlayer}} infrastructure.

-### Example flow for log in authentication
+### Example flow for login authentication
+{: #exlogauthflowidprovicloud}

-Here's an example flow of how user log in authentication might work when you create users in the identity provider and {{site.data.keyword.BluSoftlayer_notm}} infrastructure:
+The following example flow shows how user login authentication might work when you create users in the identity provider and {{site.data.keyword.BluSoftlayer_notm}} infrastructure:
 1. The user accesses the identity provider URL from a browser session.
 2. Identity provider authenticates the user, for example through its LDAP.
 3. Identity provider returns SAML 2.0 responses.
 4. Identity provider sends a SAML 2.0 response to the service provider, in this case {{site.data.keyword.BluSoftlayer}} infrastructure, to authenticate the user ID.
 5. {{site.data.keyword.BluSoftlayer}} infrastructure validates the SAML 2.0 response.
-6. The user is logged in to the {{site.data.keyword.BluSoftlayer}} infrastructure customer portal based on the trusted set up between the indentity provider and {{site.data.keyword.BluSoftlayer}} infrastructure.
+6. The user is logged in to the {{site.data.keyword.BluSoftlayer}} infrastructure customer portal based on the trusted setup between the identity provider and {{site.data.keyword.BluSoftlayer}} infrastructure.

 ## Creating users in the identity provider